simmel/well_feedit/README.md

 ### What it does

 well\_feedit currently:
-* On each entry:
+* on each entry:
   * Extracts the real URL from the `content` element on each entry and updates the `link` element to that so that your feed reader can fetch the original content if it can and want.
   * Adds a `link` element with `rel` `replies` which goes to the reddit comments.
-* It uses the `old.reddit.com` domain which still is better than the regular site.
+* uses the `old.reddit.com` domain which still is better than the regular site.

 ### TODO